 Due to my disability/dexterity, I have to do one nail at a time.
 The powder is so easy to do, you don’t mind.
 I did one nail at a time so I can spend time making sure each nail/finger is cleaned properly so no extra powder is around my nail.

 I have used this nail system several times now.
 I love how easy it is to use and with over 100 colours to choose from, you really are spoilt for choice.
 Be careful though, it does become addictive.
 After putting on my first colour, I couldn’t wait to try the other colours lol.
 I now have over 20 colours.

 As for using this system with my disability, this is extremely easy for me to use.
 One of the first companies to make doing my own nails work for me.
 The only issue I have is trying to remove the powder/varnish from my right hand.
-My grip is so weak in my left, I can not use a tool of any kind to help scrape off the powder after applying the express remover.
+My grip is so weak on my left, that I can not use a tool of any kind to help scrape off the powder after applying the express remover.

-Unfortunately, (for us customers) I do believe the majority of their products/powders etc are very overpriced, outside of their powders & varnish, very good alternatives that are identical can be found elsewhere online for far cheaper and I don’t have to wait over 2 weeks for them to arrive.
+Unfortunately, (for us customers) I do believe the majority of their products/powders etc. are very overpriced, outside of their powders & varnish, very good alternatives that are identical can be found elsewhere online for far cheaper and I don’t have to wait over 2 weeks for them to arrive.
 Worth bearing this in mind when choosing what to purchase.

 I now have over 20 colours and I’ve just ordered more topcoat, basecoat, remover and applicators.
 So, that means I have spent well over £400 already.
 (This does not include the money spent on powders for my Christmas pressie or all the varnishes & applicators bought since starting this review).